 There are encouraging first signs that the institutions of higher Jewish learning, colleges of Jewish studies, local federations and some foundations are placing this issue high on their list of priorities.
-Is the funding available?

 There are minimal funds available today.
 However, it is assumed that if this became a priority for the communal and private sector, sufficient funding would be made available.